About

 source: http://freeforumzone.leonardo.it/discussione.aspx?idd=10601765

 This is the italian style promoting the hobby of wargaming... seen at the DADICOM site, the wargamers forum site in Italy.
-The beauties promote a - as I guess, following the red draperie on the left - a Genovese wargamers club.
+The beauties promote a - as I guess, following the red draperie on the left - Genovese wargamers club.

 What do you think about moving all future game-conventions to Italy?